glasnt/talks/2017_01_LCA_JavaScript/slides.md

  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">> console.log(ans);</code></pre></div>
  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">42</code></pre></div>

-Note: the problem is that we weren't declaring our two ans variables with the same scope. if we remove the 'var', then we get the expected output, 42
+Note: If we were to change the scope of declaration of the variable inside the function, by removing `var`, we'd get what we expected, 42.

+This exact bug has cost me many hours of my life.
 ---
 # Duck Typing <!-- .slide: class="center" -->
-Note: You know what's also frustrating?
-Duck typing.
+Note:

+but you know what else is fun in JavaScript?
+Duck Typing

-if it looks like a duck and sounds like a duck, it's a duck.
+Duck typing is: if it looks like a duck, walks like a duck, and sounds like a duck, then it's a duck.
 ---
  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">> 4 + 2</code></pre></div>
  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">6</code></pre></div> <!-- .element: class="fragment" -->